gundotio/worf/README.md

 performs some coercion on `self.bundle`, potentially resulting in a different bundle than what was originally passed to the view.

+If a model field has `blank=False`, which is the default setting, or `empty_strings_allowed=False` and does not have a default function, the field is considered a required field and a blank string or None value will result in a validation exception being raised.

 Views
 -----